 Elective colorectal surgery practice including clinic based primarily at the UW Health Digestive Health Center (DHC), but also potentially at Meriter Unity-Point Hospital and UWH East Park Ambulatory Facility (opening in 2024-2025).
 This position may also include 2/8ths VA clinical commitment at the William S. Middleton Memorial Veteran's Hospital (VA).
 Establishment of regular colonoscopy schedule at DHC or potentially Meriter-Unity Point is possible depending on individual and programmatic plans and interests.
 Operative practice will be based primarily at University Hospital and Meriter-Unity Point, with more limited activity at UWH East Park Hospital and possibly occasional operative support of colleagues at UWH Swedish American Hospital in Rockford, IL Call responsibilities include coverage of colorectal surgery patients shared amongst the 8 colorectal faculty, as well as occasional limited general surgery call coverage.

-For those appointed to the CHS title track, academic responsibilities will include teaching medical students, residents, and fellows.
+For those appointed to the Tenure track, academic responsibilities will include teaching medical students, residents, and fellows.
 Academic duties and responsibilities beyond baseline faculty expectations will depend on individual interests and expertise.
 The Department of Surgery, the School of Medicine and Public Health, and the University of Wisconsin offer an exceptional environment in which to establish and grow a robust academic career.

 |Institutional Statement on Diversity: